netguycode/wp-comments-control/README.md

 **INACTIVE NOTICE: This plugin is unsupported by WPMUDEV, we've published it here for those technical types who might want to fork and maintain it for their needs.**

+## Translations

+Translation files can be found at https://github.com/wpmudev/translations

+## Usage

-## Comments Control removes the frustration of losing comments that are published back-to-back from the same location.
+Comments Control removes the frustration of losing comments that are published back-to-back from the same location.

 Eliminate spam, maintain security and stop real users from getting the, 'You are posting comments too quickly.
 Slow down.' message.